Destinations

 Experience: Kufstein Fortress

 The glass lift then takes you up to the fortress.
-Today, Kufstein's landmark is easy to conquer, but at the beginning of the 16th century, Emperor Maximilian I had even more difficulties: in 1504, the Habsburg ruler called for an assault on the fortress.
+Today, Kufstein's landmark is easy to conquer, but at the beginning of the 16th century, Emperor Maximilian I had more difficulties.
+In 1504, the Habsburg ruler called for an assault on the fortress.
 In order for him to succeed, even the Emperor's two most powerful cannons, Purlepaus and Weckauf, had to be brought from Innsbruck to Kufstein on a raft.
 After the conquest, Maximilian had the castle expanded into a fortress.

-Riedel glasses are known far beyond the borders of Tyrol: Handmade and mouth-blown, each piece of glass stands for the highest quality.
+Riedel glasses are known far beyond the borders of Tirol.
+Handmade and mouth-blown, each piece stands for the highest quality.
 There is more than 2,000 years of history behind glassblowing.
-If you want to find out more about this ancient art and the production of Riedel glasses and the interplay between glass and wine, a visit to the glass manufactoryin Kufstein is a must.
+If you want to find out more about this ancient art, the production of Riedel glasses and the interplay between glass and wine, a visit to the glass manufactoryin Kufstein is a must.

 Riedl Glashaus

-If you want to experience Kufstein from a different perspective, the Kaiserlift is the best option: a somewhat unusual but wonderfully relaxing ride on the chairlift to the Brentenjoch mountain station takes just under 25 minutes.
-When the Kaiserlift was modernised in 2015, a conscious decision was made to use single-person chairs: This leaves more time to enjoy.
+If you want to experience Kufstein from a different perspective, the Kaiserlift is the best option.
+A somewhat unusual but wonderfully relaxing ride on the chairlift to the Brentenjoch mountain station takes just under 25 minutes.
+When the Kaiserlift was modernised in 2015, a conscious decision was made to use single-person chairs to give people an opportunity to enjoy the ride in peace and quiet.

-Once at the top of the mountain, everyone realises that Tyrol did not get its nickname "Land in the mountains" by chance.
-The panorama is breathtaking: on one side the Inn Valley with a view towards Germany, on the other the Kaiser Mountains tower into the sky.
-Near Kufstein, you can even recognise the Hechtsee bathing lake.
+Once at the top of the mountain, everyone realises that Tirol did not get its nickname "Land in the Mountains" by chance.
+The panorama is breathtaking.
+On one side the Inn Valley with a view towards Germany, on the other the Kaiser Mountains tower into the sky.
+On a clear day you can even see the Hechtsee bathing lake just outside the town.

 The Kaiser Mountains have been a nature reserve since 1963.
-The Kaiserlift is the only ascent aid.
-But the best way to discover nature here is by hiking anyway.
+The Kaiserlift gives quick and easy access, but the best way to discover nature here is on foot.

-The Kaisertal, the site of 30,000-year-old evidence of the first settlers, is also protected.
-For a long time, the valley was also the last inhabited valley in Austria without a road connection.
-A road has only been leading into the Kaisertal since 2008 (access via Ebbs, near Kufstein), but it may only be used by authorised persons and residents.
-If you are travelling in the Kaisertal: a stop at the Pfandlhof is worthwhile.
+The Kaisertal Valley, the site of 30,000-year-old evidence of the region's earliest settlers, is also protected by law.
+For a long time it was the only inhabited valley in Austria without a road connection.
+A road into this charming idyll was not built until 2008 (via Ebbs, near Kufstein), with access restricted to authorised persons and residents.
+If you are travelling in the Kaisertal Valley then we recommend a stop at the Pfandlhof serving hearty food in a traditional setting.

 Kaiserlift